PX4/PX4-user_guide/en/flight_modes_fw/README.md

 [Altitude mode](../flight_modes_fw/altitude.md) is the safest and easiest non-GPS manual mode.

 :::note
-_Altitude mode_ is similar to [Position mode](#position-mode).
+_Altitude mode_ is similar to [Position mode](#position-mode) in that when the sticks are released/centred, both modes level the vehicle and maintain altitude and course.
-Both modes level the vehicle and maintain altitude and course when sticks are released, but position mode holds the actual flight path steady against wind, while altitude just holds the heading.
+The difference is that position mode holds the actual flight path steady against wind, while altitude just holds the heading.
 :::

 The roll stick controls left/right horizontal movement and the pitch stick controls the rate of ascent/descent.